-On August 23, 2021, concurrent with the closing of the MPGL LTC Pharmacy Business acquisition, the Company entered into an amended and restated credit agreement with Crown Private Credit Partners Inc. ("CPCP") under which new senior credit facilities of \$60.0 million (the "Senior Facility") was advanced to the Company.
-The Senior Facility proceeds were used to repay the existing credit facility with Crown Capital and associated financing fees.
+On August 23, 2021, concurrent with the closing of the acquisition of the Long-Term Care Pharmacy Division of Medical Pharmacies Group Limited ("MPGL LTC Pharmacy Business" and the "MPGL Acquisition"), the Company entered into an amended and restated credit agreement with CPCP under which new senior credit facilities of \$60.0 million (the "Legacy Senior Facility") were advanced to the Company.
+The Legacy Senior Facility proceeds were used to repay the existing credit facility with Crown Capital and associated financing fees.

-Interest on the Senior Facility accrues at an annual rate of between 7.5% and 9% based on the Company's performance against applicable financial covenants.
-The Senior Facility is repayable five years from closing, subject to certain prepayment rights.
-The Senior Facility contains a number of customary positive and negative covenants, including a requirement to comply with certain financial covenants.
-These also include restrictions on incurring additional indebtedness, making certain investments or acquisitions and selling assets of the Company.
+Interest on the Legacy Senior Facility accrued at an annual rate of between 7.5% and 9% based on the Company's performance against applicable financial covenants.
+The Legacy Senior Facility was repayable five years from closing, subject to certain prepayment rights.
+The Legacy Senior Facility contained a number of customary positive and negative covenants, including a requirement to comply with certain financial covenants.
+These also included restrictions on incurring additional indebtedness, making certain investments or acquisitions and selling assets of the Company.

-During the year ended December 31, 2022, the Company amended the credit agreement for the Senior Facility to amend the calculations of certain financial covenants in addition to the thresholds for one of its financial covenants for the year ended December 31, 2023.
+During the year ended December 31, 2022, the Company amended the credit agreement for the Legacy Senior Facility to amend the calculations of certain financial covenants in addition to the thresholds for one of its financial covenants for the year ended December 31, 2023.
 The amended credit agreement also provided a waiver for one of the financial covenants for the year ended December 31, 2023.
-These amendments are expected to provide the Company with greater flexibility as it continues to focus on its operations and manage current labour market challenges.
+These amendments were expected to provide the Company with greater flexibility as it continues to focus on its operations and manage current labour market challenges.